-It's called imposter syndrome, and it's a thing except for those who don't believe it's s thing.
-I believe it's a thing because I experienced it as a young professional.
+There’s some speculation that this syndrome might not be real, primarily from those who haven’t experienced it.
+I believe it's real because I experienced it as a young professional.
 And, I have talked with other professionals that have as well.
-And, there are others too.
+And, there are other well-known people.
 Emma Stone, Sheryl Sandberg, Natalie Portman, and Howard Schultz all suffer from that feeling of not being good enough - Fast Company.

-You don't have time to be filled with dread and doubt by unnecessarily questioning your career qualifications and achievements.
-Often, understanding what imposter syndrome is, recognizing it's a REAL thing, and knowing it's not an unusual experience, helps one cope.
-With that in mind, I want to share two articles that I absolutely love!
+You don't have time to be filled with dread and doubt.
+You’re too busy to unnecessarily question your career qualifications and achievements.
+Often, understanding what imposter syndrome is, and knowing it's not an unusual experience can help.
+For further insights, here are two articles that can increase your awareness.